e82eric/SimpleWindowManager/README.md

     - This is where you can adjust bar color/bar height etc on the configuration structure
     - This is also where you will define workspaces, keybindings, scratch windows and menu commands

+## Implementation
+- Moving between workpsaces is implemented by moving the windows that are not assigned to a monitor to screen coordinates that are outside of display monitor.
+  - This seems to provide the cleanest transitions but when the window manager is stopped the window remain positioned outside of the display and can be a pain move back onto the screen.
+  - There are  a couple programs that have logic to guard against this (SSMS, Visual Studio, ConEmu),  these can be configured to fallback to using minimize un-minimize as the hide unhide method.
+This works but the transitions are a little awkward.

 There is a SampleConfig.c provided in the repository
 - The makefile currently looks for this in ..\SimpleWindowManagerConfig\config.c but can be updated in the make file
 ## Features